Cataract Surgery

 Overview

-Our eyeball consists of: cornea, the foremost transparent layer of the eyeballs; the anterior chamber located behind the cornea, in which the aqueous humor is found; the iris and the pupil forming the rear border of the anterior chamber; the lens located in a capsule in the posterior chamber; the fluid, called vitreous humor, filling the eye globe in the posterior chamber; and the optic disc, the optic nerve and the retina at the rearmost part of the eyeballs.
-The white part seen from the outside of the eye is called sclera.
+Our eyeball consists of cornea, the foremost transparent layer of the eyeballs; the anterior chamber located behind the cornea, in which the aqueous humor is found; the iris and the pupil forming the rear border of the anterior chamber; the lens located in a capsule in the posterior chamber; the fluid, called vitreous humor, filling the eye globe in the posterior chamber; and the optic disc, the optic nerve and the retina at the rearmost part of the eyeballs.
+The white part seen outside the eye is called the sclera.

-The lenses are located behind the iris – the colored portion of the eyes.
+The lenses are behind the iris – the colored portion of the eyes.
 The lenses focus the light reaching the eye on the retina and provide clear and precise images.
-The lenses may thicken and lose transparency due to aging and other factors (long-term exposure to sunlight, diabetes mellitus, obesity, hypertension, skin diseases, medications, infections, tobacco use, eye traumas).
-Accordingly, visual accuracy decreases and blurred vision develops (similar to looking something behind a cloud or ground glass).
-This condition of eye lenses is called cataract.
+The lenses may thicken and lose transparency due to aging and other factors (long-term exposure to sunlight, diabetes mellitus, obesity, hypertension, skin diseases, medications, infections, tobacco use, and eye traumas).
+Accordingly, visual accuracy decreases, and blurred vision develops (similar to looking at something behind a cloud or ground glass).
+This condition of eye lenses is called cataracts.

-The blurred vision caused by the cataract leads to poor vision, difficulty in reading and driving, especially at night, in the daily life.
-Cataract develops very slowly and the condition causes no discomfort at early stages, but it may progress even to blindness at the advanced stage.
+The blurred vision caused by the cataract leads to poor vision and difficulty in reading and driving, especially at night and in daily life.
+A cataract develops very slowly, and the condition causes no discomfort at early stages, but it may progress even to blindness at the advanced stage.

 When you visit an ophthalmologist due to such complaints, a comprehensive examination of the eye will be sufficient to diagnose the cataract.

-In the examination, your visual accuracy and visual field will be evaluated and your doctor will determine the extent your vision is affected.
-Your doctor may recommend eye glasses and contact lenses to relieve the problem at early stages of the cataract.
+In the examination, your visual accuracy and field will be evaluated, and your doctor will determine how much your vision is affected.
+Your doctor may recommend eyeglasses and contact lenses to relieve the problem at the early stages of the cataract.
 Most doctors consider surgery for the cataract when symptoms start influencing the quality of life.
 Although there is no need to rush in most cataract cases, the clinical picture may progress very quickly in patients with diabetes mellitus.
-You and your doctor will have time to determine and discuss benefits and risks of the surgery.
+You and your doctor will have time to determine and discuss the benefits and risks of the surgery.

-Visual symptoms will worsen as the cataract progresses; however, you and your doctor will have sufficient time to make a decision, as the cataract surgery can be carried out at any stage and the condition has no negative influence on the overall health.
+Visual symptoms will worsen as the cataract progresses; however, you and your doctor will have sufficient time to decide, as the cataract surgery can be carried out at any stage, and the condition has no negative influence on the overall health.

 Why is this procedure done?

-Since the cataract affects only a minor portion of the lens at early stage, it may not be recognized or its effect on the activities of daily living is negligible.
-However, the below listed symptoms may be faced as the cataract progresses:
+Since the cataract affects only a minor portion of the lens at an early stage, it may not be recognized, or its effect on the activities of daily living is negligible.
+However, the below-listed symptoms may be faced as the cataract progresses:

 • Cloudy, blurred or dark vision